hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > How far they with their title do agree.
 >
-> They often use the terms, "grand" and "select",
+> They often use the terms, Grand and Select[^184],
 >
 > In their announcements – this is puff direct,

->
+[^184]: The Author has in his possession several bills and placards of "select balls" held by different parties; of all those where he has been company have been indiscriminately admitted, either by tickets or payment of money at the door, notwithstanding the conditions in the bill (for select company); but professions and performances seemed quite incompatible with these professors, as all comers were welcome guests.

 > For in one visit you'll the cheat detect.
 >
 > To gain access you need of no petition,